 Wanna catch sight of wild cats lounging in trees or stalking prey?
-National parks in Madhya Pradesh can satiate the thrill.
 With 25 wildlife sanctuaries, 6 tiger reserves, and 9 national parks in Madhya Pradesh, the Heart of India is reckoned as one of the richest wildlife hotspots in India.
 Known for iconic ecological diversity, Madhya Pradesh is a perfect place to explore the magnificent aspect of nature.

 The central state of India boasts a wide range of exquisite flora and fauna and also has a fossil park in the Mandla district where 40-150 million years old fossils can be discovered.
 If this triggers your inquisitiveness, we have all the information for you!

-Check out the list of famous national parks in Madhya Pradesh before stepping on to your wildlife excursion.
+Check out the list of famous national parks in MP before stepping on to your wildlife excursion.

 Boasting the highest number of tigers in India, Bandhavgarh National Park is one of the most amazing tiger reserves where travelers can catch a sight of wild cats in their natural habitat.